khang26042012/NexoraX-AI/replit.md

 - The application is ready for production deployment

 ## Recent Changes
-- Set up Python 3.11 environment
-- Configured workflow for development server
-- Verified application functionality
-- Set up deployment configuration for autoscale
+- **September 2025**: Replaced Gemini Pro with Gemma (Google DeepMind)
+- Added Groq API integration for Gemma model access
+- Implemented secure server-side proxy for both Gemini and Groq APIs
+- Updated model migration logic for existing users
+- Enhanced error handling and routing between AI models
+- Maintained security with API keys in Replit Secrets

 ## User Preferences
 - Application interface is in Vietnamese